- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 9 Minutes

-PRP Treatment for Hair Loss: Realistic Benefits and Limits
+PRP for Hair Loss Benefits and Limits

 PRP can sometimes provide a modest supportive benefit in early or moderate thinning, but it does not create new follicles, reverse advanced baldness, replace medical treatment when it is needed, or rescue poor surgical planning.

-PRP stands for platelet-rich plasma.
-A small amount of the patient’s own blood is taken, processed, and the platelet-rich portion is injected into the scalp.
+PRP stands for platelet rich plasma.
+A small amount of the patient’s own blood is taken, processed, and the platelet rich portion is injected into the scalp.
 The idea is to support the environment around weakened follicles, not to manufacture hair where the follicle has already disappeared.

 In the right patient, PRP may be a useful supportive tool.
 In the wrong patient, or in a highly commercial clinic, it can become an expensive distraction from the real diagnosis and the real plan.